OCA/bank-statement-import/account_bank_statement_import_auto_reconcile/README.rst

     * AmountTransposedDigits (reconcile if only two digits are swapped.
 Dangerous and a special case of AmountDiffuse)
     * whatever else we can think of
 * add some helpers/examples for using the options field
-* allow to turn off automatic reconciliations during a specific import
 * allow to fiddle with the parameters of configured rules during a specific import

 Bug Tracker